sequenceiq/blog/source/_posts/2014-06-19-multinode-hadoop-cluster-on-docker.markdown

 ## One-liner

-Once you have the latest image, you can start runnin Docker containers.
+Once you have the latest image, you can start running Docker containers.
 But instead of typing long commands like `docker run [options] image [command]`, we have created a couple of [shell functions](https://github.com/sequenceiq/docker-ambari/blob/master/ambari-functions) to help you with Docker commands.